Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory

 \section{Preliminaries: continuous local gauge symmetries}

-We begin with the Lagrangian density of the three (2 + 1)-dimensional (3D) {\it massive} non-Abelian 1-form gauge theory proposed by JP where the $SU(N)$ Yang-Mills (YM) gauge invariance and parity are respected {\it together}.
-Furthermore, this theory respects a non-Yang-Mills gauge symmetry transformation as well.
-The Lagrangian density of the theory, in its full blaze of glory, is (see, e.g. [11])
+We begin with the Lagrangian density of the three (2 + 1)-dimensional (3D) {\it massive} non-Abelian 1-form gauge theory proposed by JP where the $SU(N)$ YM gauge invariance and parity are respected {\it together}.
+Furthermore, this theory respects a NYM gauge symmetry transformation as well.
+The Lagrangian density of the theory, in its full blaze of glory, is (see, e.g., ref.
+11)

 where $A_\mu$ and $\phi_\mu$ are the vector fields with opposite parity, $\rho$ is a scalar field, $g$ is a coupling constant and $m$ is the mass parameter.
-The 2-form [$F^{(2)} = \frac {1}{2!} (dx^\mu \wedge dx^\nu) F_{\mu\nu} \cdot T$] curvature tensor $F_{\mu\nu} = \partial_\mu A_\nu - \partial_\nu A_\mu - g \;(A_\mu \times A_\nu)$, corresponding to the 1-form $(A^{(1)} = dx^\mu A_\mu \cdot T)$ field $A_\mu$, is derived from the Maurer-Cartan equation $F^{(2)} = d A^{(1)} + i g \;(A^{(1)} \wedge A^{(1)})$.
-Similarly, the field strength tensor $G_{\mu\nu} = D_\mu \phi_\nu - D_\nu \phi_\mu$, corresponding to the 1-form $(\phi^{(1)} = dx^\mu \phi_\mu \cdot T)$ field $\phi_\mu$, is obtained from $G^{(2)} = d \phi^{(1)} + i g \;[\phi^{(1)} \wedge A^{(1)} + A^{(1)} \wedge \phi^{(1)}] \equiv \frac {1}{2!} (dx^\mu \wedge dx^\nu)\, G_{\mu\nu} \cdot T$ where the covariant derivative is defined as: $D_\mu \phi_\nu = \partial_\mu \phi_\nu - g \;(A_\mu \times \phi_\nu)$.
+The 2-form ($F^{(2)} = \frac {1}{2!} (dx^\mu \wedge dx^\nu)\, F_{\mu\nu} \cdot T$) curvature tensor $F_{\mu\nu} = \partial_\mu A_\nu - \partial_\nu A_\mu - g \;(A_\mu \times A_\nu)$, corresponding to the 1-form $(A^{(1)} = dx^\mu A_\mu \cdot T)$ field $A_\mu$, is derived from the Maurer-Cartan equation $F^{(2)} = d A^{(1)} + i\, g \;(A^{(1)} \wedge A^{(1)})$.
+Similarly, the field strength tensor $G_{\mu\nu} = D_\mu \phi_\nu - D_\nu \phi_\mu$, corresponding to the 1-form $(\phi^{(1)} = dx^\mu\, \phi_\mu \cdot T)$ field $\phi_\mu$, is obtained from $G^{(2)} = d \phi^{(1)} + i\, g \;[\phi^{(1)} \wedge A^{(1)} + A^{(1)} \wedge \phi^{(1)}] \equiv \frac {1}{2!} (dx^\mu \wedge dx^\nu)\, G_{\mu\nu} \cdot T$ where the covariant derivative is defined as: $D_\mu \phi_\nu = \partial_\mu \phi_\nu - g \;(A_\mu \times \phi_\nu)$.